spadda1/spadda1/README.md

 <a href="https://www.linkedin.com/in/sharan-padda-627652226/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>
 <a href="https://spadda1.github.io/portfolio/"><img src="https://img.shields.io/badge/-Portfolio-4CAF50?&style=for-the-badge&logo=portfolio&logoColor=white"/></a>

 I am a dedicated Computer Science student with a passion for Software Engineering.
 I hold 3 years of hands on experience as a IT Support Analyst, adept in troubleshooting and enhancing IT operations.
-Also, I have worked as a Quality Assurance Testing Support Assistant and a Software Engineer intern.
+Also, I have worked as a Quality Assurance Testing Support Assistant.
 Eager to apply organizational skills and technical acumen to support software engineering initiatives and contribute to the maintenance of secure systems.

 ## Objective